unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 ## Trust Inheritance

-When establishing a secure connection based on X509 certificates, the client is presented not only with the server's own domain certificate, but also with a list of intermediate certificates leading to the root CA in the client's trust store.
+When establishing a secure connection based on X509 certificates, the client is presented not only with the domain certificate of the server, but also with a list of intermediate certificates leading to the root CA in the client trust store.

 The list of hierarchically validated certificates is called a **certificate chain**.